-Ed's 70+ columns published on the Accelerators page of The Wall Street Journal, where he serves on the Panel of Experts
+Ed's 75+ columns published on the Accelerators & the Experts pages of The Wall Street Journal.
+Ed serves on the Wall Street Journal’s Panel of Experts.

 Ed’s 35+ columns in Forbes